NguyenThanhHungDev140503/NoteTaker-Pro/doc2/video-feature-implementation-report.md

 - Permission request screens
 - Error handling dialogs

-### Phase 3: Video Playback Component
+### Phase 3: Video Playback Component (Upgraded to expo-video)

 #### 3.1 VideoPlayer Component
 **File**: `components/VideoPlayer.tsx`
+**Library**: `expo-video`

 **Key Features**:
+- **Modern Hook-based Player**: Utilizes the `useVideoPlayer` hook for efficient state management.
-- **Full Playback Controls**: Play/pause, seeking, volume control
+- **Full Playback Controls**: Play/pause, seeking, volume control.
-- **Fullscreen Mode**: Expandable fullscreen viewing
+- **Robust Fullscreen Mode**:
+    - Uses `enterFullscreen`/`exitFullscreen` methods.
+    - **Reliable State Sync**: Relies on the `onFullscreenExit` prop to keep UI consistent with the native player state.
+    - **StatusBar Management**: Automatically hides the system status bar in fullscreen.
-- **Progress Bar**: Visual progress with time display
+- **Progress Bar**: Visual progress with time display.
-- **Auto-hide Controls**: Automatic control hiding during playback
+- **Auto-hide Controls**: Automatic control hiding during playback.
-- **Loading States**: Loading indicators for video initialization
-- **Error Handling**: Comprehensive error management
+- **Advanced Loading States**: Dedicated loading indicator with a timeout to prevent infinite spinners.
+- **Superior Error Handling**: Listens for player status changes, displays a clear error message, and provides a "Try Again" button.
+- **Haptic Feedback**: Uses `expo-haptics` for a better tactile experience on controls.
-- **Responsive Design**: Adapts to container size
+- **Responsive Design**: Adapts to container size.

-**Control Features**:
-- Central play/pause button (40px)
-- Volume toggle with mute functionality
-- Fullscreen toggle with smooth transitions
-- Progress bar with seek capability
-- Time display (current/total)
-- Error state handling with user feedback

 **Technical Implementation**:
-- Uses existing `expo-av` (v15.0.1) for playback
-- Smooth animations with auto-hide (3-second delay)
-- Touch gesture support for controls
-- Memory efficient video resource management
+- The component is built around the `useVideoPlayer` hook, which manages the video lifecycle.
+- A `VideoView` component is used for rendering the video output.
+- A `ref` to the `VideoView` component is used to call fullscreen methods (`enterFullscreen`/`exitFullscreen`).
+- Multiple event listeners (`playingChange`, `mutedChange`, `statusChange`) are attached to the player instance to reactively update the component's state.
+The `onFullscreenExit` prop is used for handling fullscreen changes.

 ### Phase 4: UI Integration